-\item We perform extensive experiments with several hyperparameters, architectures and fine-tuning strategies.
-We report detailed results from various evaluation tasks, and finally provide guidelines on optimal model designs and recommendations on how to best trade off accuracy with training cost. \end{enumerate}
+\item we perform extensive experiments by varying hyperparameters, architectures and fine-tuning strategies.
+We report detailed results from numerous evaluation tasks, and finally provide recommendations on how to best trade off accuracy with training cost;